Activities

 A couple of beaten trails head towards the trees for closer photo ops to the Gardens by the Bay-lookalike.
 Just take care of where you place your foot as there are some gravestones in the area as well!

-After this point, you have two options:
+After this point, you have 2 options:

-• If the ground is muddy we recommend turning back to Kheam Hock Road and accessing the abandoned cars and Chinese temple from there.
+• If the ground is muddy, we recommend turning back to Kheam Hock Road and accessing the abandoned cars and Chinese temple from there.

 • If it’s sunny and dry, continue down the dirt path as we did below.